 - Keep a vigilant eye for pests and disease.
 There are more pests in the area in fall and they are finding less succulent new plants to feast on, so your beans would be an easy target.

 - If the weather turns cold before you harvest, protect your beans at night with a row cover.
 You can also use a woven fabric, plastic, newspapers, or old sheets.
 Just be sure to remove the covering in the morning, so your beans do not fry when the temperature warms up.

 - Pick your beans young and tender.
 If the weather cooperates, your bean plants will keep producing until killed by frost.

 - Top Crop

 - Early Bush Italian (anything with 'early' in the name)

 Why stop with beans?
-Here are more suggestions of vegetables to grow in a fall garden.
+There are plenty of other vegetables to grow in your fall garden too.
 You could be harvesting for the holidays.